 V-Tech Kids Camera

-Keep in mind this kid’s camera has games that can be locked in parental settings.
-Directions are in the owner’s manual.
+Remember that this kid’s camera has games that can be locked in parental settings.
+Directions can be found in the owner’s manual.
 It also comes in a variety of styles.
-I have noticed my boys lose interest in the games when it becomes less of a battle.
+I have noticed that my boys lose interest in the games when they become less of a challenge.

 Sensory Table